leonardo-lealfilho/Springboard/Capstone Project/README.md

 ## 3. Data Wrangling

 The data used in this project came from 5 different datasets which represented the 5 years spanning from 2014 to 2018.
-The first step
+The first step then was to merge the data together.
+The only problem on that step was the "PRICE VAR [%]" column because it originally had the year in which it was taken, for example the 2014 dataset had a "2015 PRICE VAR [%]" column.